KierankThompson/KieranKThompson/README.md

-My name is Kieran and I am a current masters student at Rutgers Business School.
-I have a Bachelor's degree in Computer Science from Rutgers School of Arts and Sciences.
+My name is Kieran and I am a master student studying Quant Finance.
+Graduated with a BS in Computer Science.

 Currently working on: bitorrent client in Go